rich-s-d/Python-3-/README.md

 add(4, 'SDfasg')
 ```
 ### Files I/O, input and output
-1. r+ means read and write, a is append, w is write. w will write over.
+1. r+ means read and write, r to read, a is append, w is write. w will write over.
 2. write will create a new file if it does not exist.
+3. ./ at the beginning of the file path means current folder.
+4. ../ at the beginning means go back one directory.
 ```py
 my_file = open(r'test.txt')